 What kind of bone can I feed?

 You do not want anything too small they can simply swallow nor nothing too big that they can break a tooth or jaw on.
-This means no weight bearing bone like femur bones.
+This means no weight bearing bones like femur bones.
 Also do not feed any cooked bone.
 This degrades the bone and can cause it to splinter.
-Great bones for ferrets include chicken necks, rabbit ribs, day old chickens and quail, small rodents etc.
+Great bones for dogs include chicken necks, rabbit ribs, day old chickens and quail, turkey necks etc.

 What about weight baring bones of smaller animals?